 - Part of the payment covers interest charges on your debt.

-- The remainder of the payment pays down your debt (or reduces your loan balance)
+- The remainder of the payment goes toward reducing your loan balance (or paying off your debt).

-To learn more and see sample amortization tables, At the bottom of this page, you’ll find a sample negative amortization chart.
+To learn more and see examples, see the sample amortization table at the bottom of this page.

-With some loans, you have the ability to pay less than the fully amortizing payment.
-The main reason to pay less is, of course, it’s easier to pay less.
+With some loans, you can pay less than the fully amortizing payment.
+The main reason to pay less is, not surprisingly, because it’s easier on your cash flow to pay less.

-When you pay less than the interest charges in a given month (or whatever time period applies), interest costs are added to your loan balance.
-In other words, you owe more every month.
-You don’t actually receive money from your lender, but your loan balance grows because you’re not paying interest.
+When you pay less than the interest charges in a given month (or whatever time period applies), there’s unpaid interest for that month.
+As a result, your lender adds that unpaid amount to your loan balance.

-The process of adding interest to a loan balance is known as capitalizing the interest.
+The process of adding interest to a loan balance is also known as capitalizing the interest.

 Eventually, you’ll have to pay off the loan.
-That can happen in several ways:
+You might do so in several ways: